Skip to main content

 How can an increased likelihood for breast and ovarian cancer be inherited?

-We all have genes called BRCA1 and BRCA2.
+We all have genes in our body called tumor suppressor genes.
 When these genes are working properly, their job is to suppress tumor growth and to protect us from cancer.
-If a woman inherits a genetic change, or mutation, in one copy of the BRCA1 or BRCA2 gene, she inherits an increased risk to develop breast, ovarian, and other cancers.
-An inherited mutation in BRCA1 or BRCA2 may be the first step in an accumulation of errors in the genes that can lead to a cell becoming cancerous.
-This is also why individuals with a BRCA gene mutation are not only more likely to develop breast or ovarian cancer, but are more likely to develop it at a younger age.
+If an individual inherits a genetic change, or mutation, in a tumor suppressor gene, this mutation may increase the risk for certain cancers.
+An inherited mutation may be the first step in an accumulation of errors in the genes that can lead to a cell becoming cancerous.
+This is also why individuals with a cancer susceptibility gene mutation are not only more likely to develop certain cancers, but are more likely to develop cancer at a younger age.
+BRCA1 and BRCA2 are the two most common genes that can increase the risk for breast and ovarian cancer, although there are many others as well.

-What are the chances of inheriting an altered BRCA1 or BRCA2 gene?
+What are the chances of inheriting a BRCA1 or BRCA2 gene mutation?

 All individuals have two copies of each BRCA gene, one copy from each parent.
 If an individual carries a BRCA mutation, it is likely that it was inherited from one of their parents.
-There is a 50% chance that siblings and children of a person who carries a mutation will inherit it as well.
+There is a 50% chance that siblings and children of an individual who carries a mutation will inherit it as well.

 Are certain individuals more likely to have a particular gene mutation?